Customizing Code Coverage Analysis

 Copy this code and edit it to suit your own needs.
 This is the default .runsettings file.

-(For other uses of the .runsettings file, see Configuring Unit Tests by using a .runsettings File.)
+(For other uses of the .runsettings file, see Configure unit tests by using a .runsettings file.)